 Coming off his 95 point MVP season, the Philadelphia Flyers selected Dale Cook in the 4th round of the 1973 NHL Amateur draft.
 Terry Ewasiuk, second on the team with 54 points, went to Pittsburgh in the 7th round.

 The disappointing year saw the Cougars regress with only thirteen wins - five less than their first season.
 The coaching change at Christmas made no difference, with the team getting worse as the year went on.
 After twenty games, the Cougars had six victories but only managed seven more wins the rest of the season.
 Vancouver was the only team in the league with a worse record than Victoria.
 The Nats set a WCHL record for the fewest points in a season with 23.

 Player morale was also an issue throughout the season.
 Several players quit the club and blamed General Manager Eric Bishop on their way out.
-The new ownership group vowed to turn things around.
-They started with the hiring of Walter Dorohoy as the new coach to lead the Cougars into their third year of operation.
+The new ownership group vowed to turn things around and 1973/74 would be the start of a new beginning.
+(Read the 1973/74 Victoria Cougars season in Review)

 (1) “Cook Out to Double His Pleasure” Ernie Fedoruk

 December 19, 1972 (Page 12).
 Victoria Times (1971-1980) 1972 Dec 19 xx

 (2) “Ex-Cougar Blames Management for Loss of Interest” Jim Crerar.

 February 7, 1973 (Page 14 of 52).
 Victoria Times (1971-1980) 1973 Feb 07(202):14.

 (3) “A Violent Night at Arena” Ernie Fedoruk

 March 1, 1973 (Page 11 of 38).
 Victoria Times (1971-1980) 1973 Mar 01(221):11.